Have you heard about meditation? And you’ve wanted to give it a try, right? Well, here’s your chance!

 More Tips for Beginners:

 - When you are starting out, some people like to set a timer on their phones with a gentle chime so they know when they have reached the end of their time.
 I personally don’t use a timer because I think it takes away from my experience.
-I find that I am thinking more about how much time is left and anticipating the ringer going off, but that’s just me!
+I find that I am thinking more about how much longer I have to go and anticipating the ringer going off, but that’s just me!
 Try it and see if it resonates with you.

 - If you are having trouble calming your mind, try a guided meditation.
 There are endless meditations on Youtube, and there are even downloadable meditation challenges.
 They are great for beginners because they give you something to focus on.
 As you progress and feel ready, you can take the training wheels off and practice on your own.

-- While it may be less regular at the beginning, meditation is most effective when it is done daily.
+- While it may be less regular at the beginning, meditation is most effective when you do it daily.
 Each time you sit quietly and be with yourself, you are chipping away at the ridged boundary that keeps you from knowing your true self.
 With consistent effort, this place of peace and stillness is easier to find and access.
 Think of it like a door that is used regularly, versus one that hasn’t been opened in years.
 The hinges of the unused door would rust and the door would be harder to open.
-So patience and steady effort is required.
+So patience and steady effort are required.